PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 ordered-pass contract.
 Preserve sequential validation and minimal real-model conversion, commit and push each coherent unit, and do not create, reopen, or update a pull request.

+## Shared ModelIR-pass context characterization: completed state

+The first boundary after completing nested helper extraction is the repeated three-field orchestration context.
+Twenty-one dedicated frozen dataclasses all store only `model_ir`, `layout_state`, and `diagnostics` with identity semantics.
+There are twenty-two production constructors: eighteen long-lived main-model/ session-layout/session-diagnostics contexts in the lowerer, two per-call target- specific contexts for primary/fallback routing, and two child `ConstantFoldCastContext` constructions inside composed phases.
+No constructor has positional arguments or hidden option/callback state.
+Callback-bearing parent recovery contexts remain structurally distinct and are outside this boundary.
+None of the twenty-one owner modules imports the lowerer.

+Sequential characterization validation completed as follows:

+- focused shared-context identity, construction-site, and import contracts:
+  `23 passed in 0.58s`;
+- focused shared-context plus ordered architecture: `271 passed in 17.63s`;
+- pass efficiency plus TensorFlow-import-blocked optional boundary:
+  `42 passed in 10.86s` (`31` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, real-model conversion, or broad corpus suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, runtime pass order, caller policies, target routing, scope construction, diagnostics identity, and TensorFlow isolation remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, introduce one frozen core `ModelIRPassContext` owned by `ConversionSession`.
+Preserve the twenty-one existing context names as internal aliases while moving their builders/runners to the common type.
+Reuse the session-owned instance for all eighteen main-model consumers, construct fresh common contexts for the two target-specific helper calls, and pass the parent context directly into both constant-fold/cast child builders.
+Do not merge the callback-bearing parent contexts.
+Keep every pass ID, policy argument, fresh scope-per-build rule, diagnostic list identity, and caller boundary unchanged;
+validate the complete focused orchestration set sequentially before committing and pushing, and do not create or update a pull request.